-Burnout isn’t a problem that you have with employees not being organised enough or taking on more work than they can handle.
-It’s a company issue, only 29% (all things talent) of employees would agree that their workplace is open and accepting of mental health issues.
-That’s simply not good enough, especially when a lot of us spend more time working than we do getting valuable sleep.
-The first step of avoiding burnout is knowing the symptoms as well as knowing what will trigger it.
+Workplace stress isn’t a problem with employees not being organised enough or taking on more work than they can handle.
+It’s a company issue.
+Only 29% (all things talent) of employees would agree that their workplace is open and accepting of mental health issues.
+That’s simply not good enough, especially when many of us spend more time working than we do getting valuable sleep.

-- How can you help employees with burnout?
+- How can you help employees struggling with workplace stress?

-- How can you show compassion to employees with burnout?
+- How can you show compassion to stressed employees?

 What keeps employees stressed out?

 - Office politics

 - Lack of time to complete tasks

 - Poor decision-making and strategies from senior management

 - Inadequate communication on big topics or projects